clairescanlon/ClaireScanlon/README.md

 Thank you for visiting the technical side of my portfolio. </br> </br>

-### About Me  </br>
-To learn more about me, check out my porfolio website: <a href="https://www.claire-scanlon.com"> About Claire Scanlon</a>

-### Projects
-My projects are divided into two categories: ongoing projects and finished projects.
-Both sections are currently under construction.

  #### ⚙️ Ongoing Portfolio Projects </br>
      COMING SOON - UNDER CONSTRUCTION